-As part of the Flourishing Diversity Series, Lawyers Against Poverty invites you to join a Listening Session regarding indigenous land rights at Simmons & Simmons (One Ropemaker Street, London EC2Y 9SS) on Wednesday 11 September at 19:00.
+As part of the Flourishing Diversity Series, Lawyers Against Poverty hosted a Listening Session regarding indigenous land rights at Simmons & Simmons on 11 September 2019.

 The Flourishing Diversity Series

-The Flourishing Diversity Series provides a unique opportunity to listen, learn, and communicate with indigenous leaders from across the world.
+The Flourishing Diversity Series provided a unique opportunity to listen, learn, and communicate with indigenous leaders from across the world.
 Wisdom traditions might hold many of the answers to our most pressing problems concerning the climate crisis and environmental protection.
-This series invites you to consider these traditions on a global-scale and reflect on what we may learn from deep-rooted wisdom.
-From the 8-11 September, Flourishing Diversity will host a series of Listening events across London that build collaboration and help us to consider how to better live in harmony with the delicate systems of this planet, our only home.
+This series invited delegates to consider these traditions on a global-scale and reflect on what we may learn from deep-rooted wisdom whilst building collaboration and helping us to consider how to better live in harmony with the delicate systems of this planet, our only home.

 Speakers: the Ashaninka and the Guarani